Optimized Quantum Networks: Memory and entanglement optimization protocols

 \subsection{Merging protocol}

 Whenever only some target configurations have to be guaranteed, solutions introduced in the previous section can be very costly.
 In such situations, a direct construction of the resource state taking the specific requests into account is beneficial.
 We introduce here a novel algorithm that iteratively construct tree-like entangled resource states by exploiting the simultaneity of the connections, i.e. how often certain links appear at the same time in the different requests.
 This leads to a significant storage enhancement.
 Recall that, as stated in Sec. \ref{Sec:Optimality}, deciding whether a graph state can be transformed into another one is in general a NP-Complete problem, and therefore, one cannot expect to design a protocol that achieves optimal solutions for any situation.
 However, as we demonstrate below our approach provides a significant memory reduction, which in some situations can be shown to be optimal or close to optimal.
+The idea behind the merging protocol can be understood with a simple example.
+Imagine one node of the network $a$ which in one request needs to be connected with some node $b$, while in other request it needs to be connected with some node $c$.
+The merging algorithm first virtually builds two Bell pairs $\{a$,$b\}$, $\{a$,$c\}$.
+Then, it takes both qubits of $a$ and decides whether they can be merged into a single one.
+In this case, since the two connections appear in different requests, the qubits are merged, therefore generating a GHZ between $\{a,b,c\}$.
+This GHZ state can be transformed to either a Bell state shared between $ab$, or $ac$, and guarantees the desired functionality.

 We consider a network with $n$ nodes and $m$ different requests that the network resource state should guarantee.
 This can certainly be guaranteed by considering the union of all states appearing in all the requests, which we take as a starting point.
 Notice that states that appear in multiple requests need to be considered only once.
 The merging algorithm then aims at combining some of these states to multipartite states in such a way that all desired target states can still be reached by local operations.
 The merging algorithm comprises the following steps: